secureCryptoConfig/secureCryptoConfig/draft-kaimindermann-securecryptoconfig.md

 --- note_Note_to_Readers

-Comments are solicited and should be addressed to the GitHub repository issue tracker available at https://github.com/secureCryptoConfig/secureCryptoConfig and/or the author(s)
+Comments are solicited and should be addressed to the [GitHub repository issue tracker](https://github.com/secureCryptoConfig/secureCryptoConfig) and/or the author(s)

 --- middle